JSegueni/TopDom/README.md

 # Edited TopDom to overcome bug from integer overflow - Julie SEGUENI - November 2021

 When using TopDom with my high-resolution Hi-C matrices, the resulting high number of bins produced an integer overflow that created a bug in the whole TopDom TAD calling process.
-I made a quick fix of this issue and am posting my solution as a v0.03 of TopDom in the v0.03/fix_TopDom.R.
+I made a quick fix of this issue and am posting my solution as a v0.03 of TopDom in the v0.03/fix_TopDom.R file.

 Hopefully, this can help someone else!